 - Additional Information for Offerors Concerning Research Funding Opportunities through the FDA Broad Agency Announcement (FDABAA-17-00123N) to Facilitate Antibacterial Drug Development and Address Antibacterial Drug Resistance (PDF - 179KB) Closed

-- FDA Antibacterial Drug Resistance Fellowship - OPEN
+- HHS/ASPE Combating Antibiotic Resistance Fellowship - OPEN

-- FDA Antibacterial Drug Resistance Micro-Epidemiology Fellowship - OPEN
+- FDA Antibacterial Drug Resistance Micro-Epidemiology Fellowship - CLOSED

 - Application Deadline 9/30/2020